pbstojkov/wizz-scraper/README.md

 ## Usage

-For now it is just taking screenshots for a hardcoded flight twice a day at "random" times and stores them in .. a hardcoded path folder.
+For now it does 3 things from which one should stay in final version..
-+ 'html snapshot' is saved in folder /htmls along with the screenshot.
-For further parsing.
++takes a screenshot of the website and stores it in images/ +takes an 'html snapshot' and stores it in htmls/ +parses the html and saves the prices of certain flights in a csv file in results/

+This is done twice a day at pseudo random times.
 The randomness is introduced in delayedActivation.sh

-crontab content in crontab.txt
+crontab content is shown in crontab.txt

-Python version used is Python 3.4.2
+Python version that I am testing with: Python 3.4.2

 ## Work in progress

-A settings file will be created to address all the hardcoded variables such as, flight info and various paths The prices will be kept in a cleaner, more readable way.
-Probably in a CSV file.
+A settings file will be created to address all the hardcoded variables such as, flight info.

 ## Crontab